Skip to content

 Approach

-Build a classroom-ready text adventure framework that gave Year 8 students a working engine while keeping their authoring work focused on content rather than systems code.
+Build a classroom-ready text adventure framework where Year 8 students author content while the underlying systems stay stable.

 Tools Used